Joining the GSS and GSG

 Another project I worked on was a collaboration with another data scientist in MoJ.
 We tackled the problem of matching partial addresses in administrative data to full addresses.
 This improved on previous software significantly.

 I have also had the opportunity to explore free text administrative data that is collected by the National Offender Management Service.
 This has many issues to tackle, since it is a large, unstructured data set.
-This means it is unwieldy to process and also requires careful consideration to account for the large volume of noise that occurs due to so many entries.
+This means it is unwieldy to process and requires careful consideration to account for the large volume of noise that occurs due to so many entries.

-The wider data science community within the civil service has been a welcoming and practical environment.
-The network has been invaluable and we have frequent discussions about new techniques, with critical peer reviews that promote effective tools.
+The wider data science community within the Civil Service has been a welcoming and practical environment.
+The network has been invaluable, and we have frequent discussions about new techniques, with critical peer reviews that promote effective tools.

 One of the greatest advantages of being a data scientist is the enthusiasm of others about my projects and their own.
 Everyone is willing to help, providing expertise in techniques they are familiar with.